-The Department of Vital Records in Marion County Public Health Department (MCPHD) is dedicated to issuing birth and death certificates in a timely manner, collecting and delivering quality Marion County vital statistics, and issuing paternity affidavits in a timely manner.
+The Department of Vital Records in the Marion County Public Health Department (MCPHD) is dedicated to issuing birth and death certificates in a timely manner, collecting data and delivering quality Marion County, Indiana vital statistics, and issuing paternity affidavits in a timely manner.

 For more information: Office Hours of Operation, Services, and Fees

 Vital Records now provides voluntary paternity establishment for mothers and fathers who are not married at the time of birth of their child.
 An appointment for this process must be scheduled in advance with the correction specialist.
 Both parents must appear at the health department with valid and current identification (valid identification).
 The process is easy, takes approximately 30 minutes and costs $35 for the record amendment and $15.00 for the new birth certificate.
-For more information, E-mail Brandi Johnson or call 317.221.2397.
+For paternity or correction/amendment (only) information, E-mail Maria Tello or call 317.221.2397.
 For general birth or death certificate information, call 317.221.2400.